sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-jetbrains.md

 ## Install the JetBrains IntelliJ Cody extension

-Follow these steps to install the Cody extension for JetBrains IntelliJ:
+Follow these steps to install the Cody plugin:

 - Open JetBrains IntelliJ editor on your local machine
 - Open **Settings** (Mac: `⌘+,` Windows: `Ctrl+Alt+S`) and select **Plugins**